denniszielke/phoenix/hints/createk8scluster.md

 **Hint:** The "set KEY value" values commands work in Powershell.
 In Bash use KEY=value.

-1. Use bash to create the resource group
+1. Use bash to create the resource group by using azure cloud shell (https://shell.azure.com/ )
 ```
 LOCATION=eastus
 KUBE_GROUP=myKubeRG